 6. Attract Talent

 LinkedIn is a primary tool for job seekers.
+3 people are hired every minute on the platform.
 And even if jobseekers aren’t actively looking for jobs on LinkedIn, they will almost always use LinkedIn to vet your firm and your people.
 Prospective employees want to get a sense of your culture and see who they would be working with.
 The most effective employer branding showcases what it’s really like to work for a firm, and LinkedIn is a great tool to allow prospects to gauge this by scrolling through your people.

 A team effort